cylc/cylc.github.io/features.md

-This can lead to massive savings of time and effort, when large, complex workflows are involved (transitioning workflows between research and operations, for instance, is notoriously difficult if conversion is required - and it is much worse again if conversion to a different workflow engine is required).
+This can lead to massive savings of time and effort, when large, complex workflows are involved (transitioning workflows between research and operations, for instance, is notoriously difficult if much translation is needed - and it is much worse again for conversion to a different workflow engine).

 ## User Interfaces